The Midlife Edit

 -

-And you're ready, even if only a little, to stop overriding yourself long enough to find out what's actually going on in there.
+You’re ready, even a little, to stop overriding yourself long enough to hear what’s actually going on in there.

 Weekly, twice a month, or monthly — whatever your life can hold.